 If you feel like you’re in the same boat and not sure how to make numbers out of the food on your plate, rest easy.
 I want to give you this chart as a quick reference cheat sheet to make your keto journey easier.

-Printable Keto Food List + Macros for Common Keto Foods
+Keto Diet Food List with Macros

 This is a resource I usually just share with our clients but after seeing how it can help so many people, I want to share it here with you too!
-The downloadable chart has been added to the growing library available for FREE to all subscribers.

 I highly recommend you begin by tracking macros by hand rather than an app on your phone.